The Dangers Of Do-It-Yourself Wills & Trusts

 There are times when a do-it-yourself kit or paralegal may be appropriate, but often, the cost is equal to or more than what a qualified attorney would charge.
 We recently did a price comparison with Legalzoom.com to our services.
-At Cassady Law Offices, we offer our clients a complete will package, including powers of attorney, for a flat fee of $99.
-We also offer a revocable living trust plan for only $995.
+At Cassady Law Offices, we offer our clients a Complete Will Package for $99 per person or a Complete Trust Package for $1,195 – total whether single or joint.
 There are no hidden costs or fees.

 On its website, LegalZoom.com estimates that an attorney would charge $2,704 to $3,704 for a living trust package, depending on complexity.
 Here are LegalZoom.com’s will and living trust prices for a joint trust with two quitclaim deeds as of Oct.
 12, 2009:

 - Vault trust package (no powers of attorney): $1,009.95

 - Gold trust package (no powers of attorney): $968.95